evan-buss/projects/readme.md

 # Future Project Ideas

+## A simple type racing clone.
+Takes comments from reddit.
+Use websockets to have a live typing race with others.

 ## A Buddy Finding Service For Streaming Subscriptions

 Users create accounts and get matched with other users that have different services to trade.
 The only way to win is to team together.